ShaggyDog18/SignalGeneratorSD/README.md

 - **#define ENABLE_EEPROM** - save settings to EEPROM, recover them at startup
 - **#define ENABLE_MEANDRE05F_SIGMODE** - extra signal mode: square wave out signal at 0.5 frequency.
 This is one of the AD9833 module's features, used for more precise frequency setting.
 	**Note:** Compatible with the new MD_AD9833 library only!
-- **#define ENABLE_VOUT_SWITCH** - developed an extra output circuit that switch meander logic level of either 3.3v or 5v; switched from menu by pin 6.
-EasyEDA link:
+- **#define ENABLE_VOUT_SWITCH** - developed an extra output circuit that switch meander logic level to either 3.3v or 5v.
+Switched from menu by pin 6.
+See explanation and EasyEDA link below.
 - **#define SWAP_ENCODER_DIRECTION** - swap encoder pins if encoder is detecting rotation incorrectly
 - **#define LCD_I2C_ADDRESS 0x3f** - may need to change I2C address of the display module
 - **#define USE_PHASE** - use Phase instead of the FREQ register; never use nor tested